Looking for fun ways to play with your little one when you’re at home all day? Discover how to entertain a baby with these simple ways.

 - Children’s Songs, A Collection of Childhood Favorites by Susie Tallman

 4. Carry and show your baby picture frames and paintings

-Carry him throughout your home and show him the different people in the photos, when it was taken and how long ago.
-Describe the paintings and its colors and subjects and ask your baby what he thinks of it.
+Carry your baby throughout your home and describe what each of the paintings or photographs mean.
+Show him the different people in the photos, when it was taken, and how long ago.
+Describe the paintings and its colors and subjects, and ask your baby what he thinks of it.

-You might be surprised how fascinated your baby will be looking at these different frames!
-Plus it gives you an opportunity to spend time with him in your arms.
+You might be surprised how fascinated he is looking at these different frames.
+Plus this gives you an opportunity to spend time with him in your arms.

 5. Move the infant seat throughout different parts of your home